Disseminated Extrapulmonary Blastomycosis

 Definition

-Disseminated Extrapulmonary Blastomycosis is a rare fungal infection that can affect various parts of the body.
+Disseminated Extrapulmonary Blastomycosis is a rare that can affect various parts of the body.
 In this article, we will break down this condition in simple, plain English to help you understand its types, causes, symptoms, diagnostic tests, treatment options, and medications.

 Types: